bmpenuelas/OrbBit/README.md

 ```

 Now you can go to these addresses right from your brower.
-That will start all the previously loaded fetchers, plus ETC_USD in this example.
+That will start all the previously loaded fetchers, plus ETC/USD in this example.

 http://127.0.0.1:5000/datamanager/fetch/start